Sample Recommendation Letter From a Previous Employer

 Review information on the importance of references, what is included in an employment reference letter, and reference letter samples written by employers for former employees seeking a job.

-The Value of References From Past Employers
+The Value of Recommendation Letters From Past Employers

 When a person is applying for a new job, one of the most valuable references to use is one from your previous employer.
 Hiring managers will be analyzing what kind of employee the candidate will be and whether they will fit in with the corporate culture at the firm.